sinclairzx81/drift/readme.md

 ## Testing

-Use `Drift.close(...)` in CI environments to exit Drift with a non zero exit code on error.
+When testing browser code in CI environments, call `Drift.close(...)` within the code to terminate the process with a non zero exit code on errors.
 CI environments will interpret this is a failed process.

 ```typescript
 test().then(() => Drift.close(0)).catch(() => Drift.close(1))